UCD-IDDRC/fxtas/README.md

 ## Running the analyses

-The manuscript is implemented in the file `ordinal-sustain.qmd` in the `vignettes/articles` subfolder, which incorporates several subfiles in this repository.
-The `data-raw` folder contains numerous auxiliary scripts, including:
+The manuscript is implemented in the file `ordinal-sustain.qmd` in the `analyses` subfolder, which incorporates several subfiles in this repository.
+The `data-raw` folder contains numerous auxiliary scripts,
+including:

 - data preprocessing scripts, which be run in the following order (after extracting the necessary files from the GP, GP4, and Trax research databases):

   - `gp3.r`
   - `gp4.r`
   - `gp34.R`
   - `trax.R`

 - [SLURM](https://slurm.schedmd.com/documentation.html) batch scripts
   and corresponding R scripts for pre-running the computation-heavy sections of the analysis on an appropriately-preconfigured distributed computing server.

-  - If the corresponding output files have not been pre-generated, `ordinal-sustain.qmd` should produce them
+If the corresponding output files have not been pre-generated, `ordinal-sustain.qmd` should produce them.

 # References